markmattinglySIQ/first-repository/README.md

 [This line ALSO was EDITED using the web-based editor in the github website.]
 [I fixed the merge conflict in NOTEPAD++, leaving both of the conflicting lines above] [This line was added locally]
-[This line was added in the web site editor]
+[This line was edited in the web site]